-Workers' compensation insurers deny many legitimate claims, forcing honest and innocent employees to hire a lawyer and go through the workers' compensation system to enforce their rights.
-Why do they deny rightful claims?
-Some of the main reasons why workers' compensation insurers deny claims are the following:
+Workers' compensation insurers deny many legitimate claims, forcing honest and innocent employees to hire a lawyer and navigate the workers' compensation system to secure their benefits.

 Workers' compensation insurers never like unwitnessed injuries.
 They question the vast majority of unwitnessed accidents.
-If you get hurt at work and no one saw your accident, there is nothing that you can do about that.
-But you should certainly make sure to report the injury to your co-workers and to your supervisor immediately, and you should make sure that you tell everyone the exact same thing about how your injury occurred.
+If you get hurt at work and no one saw your accident, there is nothing you can do about that.
+But you should certainly make sure to report the injury to your coworkers and your supervisor immediately.
+And, you should make sure that you tell everyone the exact same thing about how your injury occurred.

-Insurers will often deny workers' compensation claims if the employee's statements about how the accident happened are inconsistent.
+Insurers will often deny workers' compensation claim when the employee's statements about how the accident happened are inconsistent.
 If you tell your supervisor that the accident happened one way, but tell your doctor that the accident happened in a different way, that will hurt your case.
-Make sure that, when you tell co-workers, supervisors, people in the personnel office, and health care providers about the accident happened, you are consistent down to the smallest detail.
+Make sure that, when you tell coworkers, supervisors, people in the personnel office, and health care providers about how the accident happened, you are consistent down to the smallest detail.

 Injuries caused by drug or alcohol use aren't covered by workers' compensation laws.
-If an employee goes to the emergency room after a work-related accident, and the emergency room records show illegal drugs in the employee's system, the insurer is almost definitely not going to voluntarily pay workers' compensation benefits to that employee.
+If an employee goes to the emergency room after a work-related accident, and the emergency room records show illegal drugs in the employee's system, the insurer won't pay the ensuing workers' compensation claim.

 Insurers will also generally ask the employee to sign medical authorizations that will allow the insurer to write directly to the employee's health care providers to get the employee's medical records and bills.
 Again, the employee generally has no legal obligation to sign medical authorizations.
-An injured employee who is filing a workers' compensation claim does have the obligation to give his/her medical records and bills relating to the work accident to the insurer, but he/she can meet that obligation by simply getting the records on his/her own and sending them to the insurer.
+An injured employee who is filing a workers' compensation claim does have the obligation to give medical records and bills relating to the work accident to the insurer.
+The worker can meet that obligation by simply getting the records on his or her own and sending them to the insurer.

-However, insurers don't like when employees do that.
+However, insurers don't like when employees provide their own records.
 They don't trust injured employees.
 Insurers like to get the medical records on their own.
 That way they can be sure that they get a complete file, not one that has been cherry-picked.
 The problem with medical authorizations is that sometimes the insurer will invade your privacy and get medical records that do not relate to the work accident.

-If the insurer pushes you to sign a medical authorization and you would prefer not to sign one, then you should contact a workers' compensation attorney immediately, and let him/her deal with the insurer.
+If the insurer pushes you to sign a medical authorization and you would prefer not to sign one, then you should contact a workers' compensation attorney immediately, and let the attorney deal with the insurer.